ghismary/embedded-aht20/README.md

 ## Usage

-To use this driver, import what you need from this crate and an `embedded-hal` implentation, then instatiate the device.
+To use this driver, import what you need from this crate and an `embedded-hal` implementation, then instantiate the device.

 ```rust,no_run
 use embedded_aht20::{Aht20, DEFAULT_I2C_ADDRESS};